jf647/devops-docker-lightningtalk/README.md

     docker tag UUID repository [tag]

+You can also apply a tag automatically when a build completes successfully:

+    docker build -t tag .

 Repository is a bit of a misnomer - it's more like the name of the image.
 If the name includes a slash (i.e. jf647/ubuntu), it will be interpreted as a two-part name - namespace and image name.
 This is used when you push images to the public docker registry (http://index.docker.io).

 I have found that for local and private registry use, names with dashes work best (i.e. my-ubuntu).